April 2

 Recommendation

-VacMaster VP220 Chamber Vacuum Sealer
+buy the VacMaster VP220 Chamber Vacuum Sealer:

 Complaints include poor performance and poor customer service.